In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

 \item Conditional progress: for every LBV instance, if the leader is honest, all honest parties invoke \emph{startView}, and all messages among honest parties are delivered before some honest party invokes \emph{wedgeView}, then all honest parties get a commit certificate.

 \end{itemize}

-Intuitively, by the commit causality property of the linear LVB, if some party returns a valid commit certificate (\textbf{commitProof}) with a value $v$ in some LBV instance with sequence number $sq$, then at least $t+1$ honest parties return a valid \textbf{lockProof} and thus lock on $sq$ ($\emph{LOCK} \gets sq $).
-Therefore, since the leader of the next LBV needs the cooperation of $n-t$ parties in order to generate threshold signatures, its first step's message must include a valid \textbf{keyProof} that was obtained in the LBV instance with sequence number $sq$.
-By the safety property of the linear LBV, this \textbf{keyProof} includes the value $v$ and thus $v$ is the only value the leader can propose.
+Intuitively, by the LBV's commit causality property, if some party returns a valid commit certificate (\textbf{commitProof}) with a value $v$ in some LBV(sq,$p_i$), then at least $t+1$ honest parties return a valid \textbf{lockProof} and thus lock on $sq$ ($\emph{LOCK} \gets sq $).
+Therefore, since the leader of the next LBV needs the cooperation of $n-t$ parties to generate threshold signatures, its \emph{PreKeyStep} message must include a valid \textbf{keyProof} that was obtained in LBV(sq,$p_i$).
+By the LBV's safety property, this \textbf{keyProof} includes the value $v$ and thus $v$ is the only value the leader can propose.
 The agreement property follows by induction.

 As for conditional progress, we have to make sure that honest leaders are able to drive progress.
 Thus, we must ensure that all honest leaders have the most up-to-date keys.
 By the lock causality property, if some party gets a valid \textbf{lockProof} in some LBV, then at least $t+1$ honest parties get a valid \textbf{keyProof} in this LBV and thus are able to unlock all honest parties in the next LBV.
 Therefore, leaders can get the up-to-date key by querying a quorum of $n-t$ parties.